brewdata/BrewData-DBT-Snowflakes/docs/index.md

 ## Quick Start

-This will run your dbt model while utilizing the BrewData package.
+This will run your dbt model while utilizing the brewdata package.
 For detailed step-by-step instructions, please refer to our [Setup Guide](example/quickstart-setup.md) which covers:

 1. Installing dbt Core and Snowflake adapter
 2. Initializing a new dbt project
 3. Configuring Snowflake connection
-4. Downloading and uploading the BrewData package
+4. Downloading and uploading the brewdata package
-5. Running a dbt model with BrewData integration
+5. Running a dbt model with brewdata integration

 The guide includes code examples and configuration details to help you get started quickly.